A New Way to Think About Innovative School and District Leadership

 How might we create positive change in our schools if we started by asking, “What do teachers need in order to transform education, and what can leaders do to support teachers in that work?”
 We’re hopeful that our competencies can serve as a blueprint for all sorts of districts, schools, and educators interested in more impactful ways of supporting teachers and driving innovation.
 We hope you’ll join us in this work, using our leadership competencies or creating your own, as a way to shed new light on conversations about educational innovation.

 - - -

 Invest in your development as a leader and join us at the Personalized Learning Summit 2019 to meet and collaborate with other innovative leaders from across the country, share perspectives and ideas, and learn from a range of workshops and tours of innovative companies.

 About Andy Shaw

-Andy Shaw is a Design Principal on the Design & Implementation team, working with district and school teams to improve student outcomes through inclusive and intentional change processes.
+Andy Shaw is a Senior Design Principal on the Design & Implementation team, working with district and school teams to improve student outcomes through inclusive and intentional change processes.
 Andy has worked in education since 2002, first as a high school mathematics teacher and then for seven years as a high school administrator.
 Most recently, he served as the Dean of Curriculum and Innovation at The Bay School, a progressive high school in San Francisco, where he led a future-focused redesign of the school's curriculum, calendar, and bell schedule.
 Andy's passion is for process: keeping students, teachers and staff, school values, and culture at the heart of major initiatives.
 He holds a B.A in Mathematics from Bowdoin College and a Master's of Arts in Education Leadership from Teachers College at Columbia University.
 Andy is originally from Maryland and currently lives in Berkeley, CA.